 1. Goodbye Things: The new Japanese minimalism by Fumio Sasaki

 The perfect book to remember what’s really important.
-Read it to reassess priorities for 2019 and get back on the right track.
+Read it to reassess your priorities for the next year and get back on the right track.

 2. Silence: In The Age of Noise by Erling Kagge